 Five enlargements have followed since then:

 All the Western Balkans have a European perspective.

-Albania, the former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey are candidate countries, while Bosnia and Herzegovina and Kosovo* are potential candidate countries.
+Albania, the Republic of North Macedonia, Montenegro, Serbia and Turkey are candidate countries, while Bosnia and Herzegovina and Kosovo* are potential candidate countries.

 Future enlargements will go at the pace dictated by each country´s performance in meeting the rigorous standards, to ensure the smooth absorption of eventual new members.

 According to Article 49 of the Treaty on European Union, any European country may apply for membership if it respects the principles of liberty, democracy, respect for human rights and fundamental freedoms, and the rule of law, principles which are common to the Member States´ (Article 6.1 TEU).
 Accession, however, can only follow if the given European country fulfils all criteria of accession which were fixed by the European Council in Copenhagen in 1993 and reinforced by the European Council in Madrid in 1995.
 These criteria are: